kent28808/Code-Refactor/README.md

 # Code-Refactor

-Refractored the existing "Horiseon" website to make it accessible and optimized for search engines.
+Refactored the existing "Horiseon" website to make it accessible and optimized for search engines.

 ## Description